-As government restrictions in response to the COVID-19 threat close restaurants, bars, hotels and coffee shops across the country, a free to use initiative could see hospitality business owners encourage staff to find alternative work for the time being.
+As government restrictions in response to the COVID-19 threat close restaurants, bars, hotels and coffee shops across the country, a free-to-use initiative could see hospitality business owners encourage staff to find alternative work for the time being.
 The objective of this is to help them to remain employed and offer alternatives, while their hospitality roles are unavailable, in the hope that their employers can avoid making redundancies.

 UKWA is working with Harri – a next-generation workforce recruitment platform – to help redeploy redundant workers from the hospitality sector into the warehousing and logistics industry, to assist with the shortage of labour.
 Sourcing sufficient labour has been an ongoing challenge for the industry, but the additional pressures on supply chains and deliveries driven by the current pandemic has made this already challenging situation considerably worse.